Aaron-Pool/WebpackTutorial/PITCHME.md

 _(If you already understand the import/export api, you can skip this)_

 When we're performing this step, we basically isolate the essential "thing" that any given javascript file is creating or providing to the module and we denote it as an `export`.
 That can then be listed as an `import` in other files.
-For example `import component from './component.js'`, which is essentially saying "Make sure that my sibling file `component.js` is included in the production bundle, and let me access it in this file through variable `component`.
-Similarly, you can say mark mutliple things as `export` in any given file, and import multiple things with the syntax `import {a, b} from './component.js`.
-Which is saying, "I expect component.js to have marked two names variables, `a` and `b`, as exported variables, and I want to access them here."
+For example `import component from './component.js'`, which is essentially saying "Make sure that my sibling file `component.js` is included in the production bundle, and let me access it in this file through the variable `component`".
+Similarly, you can mark mutliple things as `export` in any given file, and import multiple things from that file with the syntax `import {a, b} from './component.js`.
+Which is saying, "I expect component.js to have marked two named variables, `a` and `b`, as exported variables, and I want to access them here."

 ### Small example